I’ve been plagued with the Humpty Dumpty syndrome in the past few years…and all the King’s horses & all the King’s men can’t do squat for me.

 But after my last surgical experience in November of 2017…I went in for a “routine” hernia operation, but after a successful surgery, I almost died twice, once when my kidneys totally failed & again, when I needed an emergency tracheotomy & assisted breathing…I simply refuse to undergo the knife again.

-Unless, of course, I’m unconscious or something.
+Unless, of course, I’m about to meet my Creator.

 At one point, I had 11 different doctors & specialists that I was seeing.
 I’d often meet my “annual maximum expenditures” on my health insurance before Spring arrived!